IBM-Cloud/docs/services/mobileaccess/app-monitoring-logger.md

 logger.logFatalWithMessages("fatal");
 ```

-**Note:** The {{site.data.keyword.amashort}} Client SDK is implemented with Objective-C, therefore you might need to add the `IMFLoggerExtension.swift` file to your Swift project to use the previous logger API.
-You can find this file in the [Mobile Client Access Client SDK archive](https://hub.jazz.net/git/bluemixmobilesdk/imf-ios-sdk/archive?revstr=master).
+**Note:** The {{site.data.keyword.amashort}} client SDK is implemented with Objective-C, therefore you might need to add the `IMFLoggerExtension.swift` file to your Swift project to use the previous logger API.
+You can find this file in the [{{site.data.keyword.amashort}} client SDK archive](https://hub.jazz.net/git/bluemixmobilesdk/imf-ios-sdk/archive?revstr=master).

 ### Cordova